kohei-us/orcus/doc/overview/index.rst

 :cpp:class:`~orcus::spreadsheet::document` class provided by this library, get it populated, and access its content through its API.

+For each document type that orcus supports, there is a top-level filter class that serves as an entry point for loading the content of a document you wish to load.
+You don't pass your document to this filter directly; instead, you wrap your document with what we call an "import factory", then pass this factory instance to the filter.
+This import factory is required to implement necessary interfaces that the filter calls in order to pass data to the document.
+If you use orcus' own :cpp:class:`~orcus::spreadsheet::document` class as the document store, then you can use the :cpp:class:`~orcus::spreadsheet::import_factory` class provided in the library which already implements all necessary interfaces.
+If you need to use your own document store, then you'll need to implement your own import factory class that implements the required interfaces, and pass that instance to the filter instead.

 Other document types
 --------------------